spintheweb/framework/README.md

 ## Container Image (GitHub Packages)

-The framework is published as a container image on GitHub Container Registry (GHCR) so you can quickly spin up a sandbox spinner.
+The framework is published as a container image on GitHub Container Registry (GHCR) so you can quickly spin up a sandbox web spinner.

 Image name:

-	ghcr.io/spintheweb/framework:latest
+	ghcr.io/spintheweb/webspinner:latest

 ### Tags
 * `latest` – tip of `main`